 What is big data?
 It’s any large, complex database that is difficult to process using traditional data processing applications (such as Excel).
 But this data has potential - if you know how to use it.

 Do you know the value of your customers?
-Sales and marketing data – information that you may already hold – can tell you a lot about your customers.
-Big data provides valuable analytics – but the information must be curated and organised in order to give you a complete view of your customer.
+Sales and marketing data - information that you may already hold - can tell you a lot about your customers.
+Big data provides valuable analytics - but the information must be curated and organised in order to give you the right insights.